Kippye/schetool/README.md

 * TODO: Full package list

 > [!NOTE]
-> Currently, using the ld linker seems to cause linking errors.
-The CMakeLists automatically uses lld instead.
+> The lld linker is used instead of ld.

 > [!NOTE]
 > Builds created using MinGW do not support sending notifications.